How Micro Entity Status Reduces USPTO Fees

 Second, an applicant may file additional patent applications.
 Once the total number of nonprovisional patent applications, including design patents, hits 5 or more, the applicant can no longer be micro.

-If an applicant has paid micro entity USPTO fees when in fact the applicant does not qualify for this status, the consequences of such wrong payments will depend upon the good faith of the applicant at the time of the payment(s).
-If made with an intent to deceive, then such discounted payments may be considered as a fraud practiced or attempted on the USPTO. [see 37 CFR 1.29(j)].
+If an applicant paid the reduced USPTO fees when in fact the applicant did not qualify for micro entity status, the consequences will depend upon whether the applicant acted in good faith at the time of payment.
+Payments of micro entity fees made with an intent to deceive may be considered fraud practiced or attempted on the USPTO. [see 37 CFR 1.29(j)].